YicongHong/Thinking-VLN/README.md

 [Recurrent-VLN-BERT](https://arxiv.org/abs/2011.13922) doesn't use progress monitor, but the language attention shows similar behaviour, Fig.(right).
 The dark region becomes thicker as the agent progresses, not sure if that is due to some short instructions in [R2R](https://github.com/peteanderson80/Matterport3DSimulator), or it reflects some failures cases -- the agent loses its way so it doesn't attend the last bit of the instruction (for stopping).

-Perhaps a more rigorous way to argue about progress monitor is to talk about its regularization function in training -- a weak signal to guide the network to read the most relevant text while exploring, rather than a prediction of the navigation process.
+Perhaps a more rigorous way to argue about progress monitor is to talk about its regularization function in training -- a weak signal to guide the network to read the most relevant text while exploring ([monotonically aligned sequences](https://arxiv.org/abs/2004.02707)), rather than a prediction of the navigation process.
 BTW, [RxR dataset](https://github.com/google-research-datasets/RxR) has much more diverse language and path lengths, should try on that. :grin::grin:

 - Self-Monitoring: Self-Monitoring Navigation Agent via Auxiliary Progress Estimation.
   - Chih-Yao Ma et al., ICLR 2019. [ [paper](https://arxiv.org/abs/1901.03035) | [code](https://github.com/chihyaoma/selfmonitoring-agent) | [project page](https://chihyaoma.github.io/project/2018/09/27/selfmonitoring.html) ]